Frequently Asked Questions

 How is therapy different from talking to a friend (or an AI chatbot)?

-Listening therapeutically involves an overlapping but distinct skill-set from listening as a friend.
+Listening therapeutically involves a distinct skill-set from listening as a friend.
 In session, I consider both what you say and what is left unsaid and combine my knowledge of psychology with what I know about you personally to make inferences about what you are experiencing and what might be helpful to you.
-I also consider it part of my job to be honest with you about how you might be getting in your own way even when it might not be exactly what you want to hear, which a friend may or may not do and a chatbot almost certainly won’t.
+I also consider it part of my job to be honest with you about how you might be getting in your own way even when it might not be exactly what you want to hear, which a friend may not do and a chatbot almost certainly won’t.

 How long will it take me to feel better?